cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 # Practicing Mindfulness

-I started regularly practicing mindfulness in mid 2020 and found it far more interesting than I expected.
-I originally planned to practice twice a day, for 5 days over a week but it's now 2021 and that's turned into hundreds of hours and become an important part of my life.
+I started regularly practicing Mindfulness in mid 2020 but I didn't realise how much impact it would have on me.
+I originally planned to practice for a week but it's now 2021 and I've been practicing ever since and after hundreds of hours has become an important part of my life.

 Each practice consists of: